Gemini My Psychic Cat ~ My Cat Calls to Me Across the Miles

 If you like to write and have some great stories about animals, or any other subject, why not join the HubPages Community?
 It's free to join, and you can even make some money.
 Click here to JOIN HubPages FOR FREE.

-It was mid-September when I finally got a call from a lady who lived about 3 miles from our son.
-She just noticed the flyer that had been buried in a pile of papers on her counter, and said there was a wild cat living in her barn that looked just like Gemini’s picture on the flyer.
+In mid-September, I got a call from a lady who lived about three miles from our son.
+She just noticed the photo flyer that had been buried in a pile of papers on her counter, and said there was a wild cat living in her barn that looked just like Gemini’s picture on the flyer.
 I told her that our son would be there in a couple of hours and she said, “Be sure he wears gloves, because the cat is vicious and won’t let anyone get near him.”

 Well, Brian went to her house and opened the barn door, and sure enough, there was Gemini, very thin, but none the worse for the wear.
 Brian said, “Here Gemini…” and the cat immediately recognized him and came to him purring loudly.